aka7/cis-rhel-ansible-audit/README.md

 ### setup
 provide your inventory file.
 Example uses hosts set in test-hosts

-update vars/main.yml to suit your orgasation settings, such as ntp server, mailconfig, syslog_dest.
-Update if conditions where ansible_domain check is done for syslog_dest, puppet_server etc.
+update vars/main.yml to suit your organisation settings, such as ntp server, mailconfig, syslog_dest.
+Update if conditions where ansible_domain check is used, i.e  syslog_dest, puppet_server replace the domain with your domain names per environment.

 The shells scripts in files/bin are taken from cis report.
 These checks are disbaled by default, some find commands can take a while to run.
 This is entirely upto you if like enable it.